-Gen Z Solutions no.4 - Making Professional Development More Personal
+Making Professional Development More Personal Gen Z Solutions No.4

 ‘We have weekly one to ones and we also have quarterly reviews.
 We like to sit down with a manager and look back on performance, but also discuss where you want to be in the next quarter.
 It's really helpful to have those feedback structures.
 We also get some transparency in terms of where we are all going and can contribute to it.
 It is really key because it helps you to develop’.

-Gen Zer
+Gen Z

-More personal?
+More Personal?
 How?

-Bespoke
+1. Bespoke opportunities

 It is hard to overestimate the extent to which life has become more personalised over the course of a generation.
 There are zillions of internet rabbit holes to dive down, social media accounts to follow, and a streaming music collection to curate.
 The secondary school experience in England has not followed this experience, although the diversity of choice in higher education remains strong.

-The growth of online learning and thought leadership via social media provides younger employees with huge choice beyond the workplace.
-Having said that, much of it is not free and it would be an abdication of duty to leave it to the employee.
 The responsibility of the organisation is to find the best of what is out there, consult with staff on what they want, determine what is most useful for the next step of anyone’s professional development and allocate working hours for employees to pursue it.

 On top of that is the kind of line management structure described in the quote at the top.
 However, traditional line management processes tend to focus on performance.
 The other key aspect, which is the primary focus of this blog, means that this model has severe limits.